m4ttsch/omscs-notes-notes/information-security/introduction-to-cryptography.md

 The advantage of this scheme is that the system only has to store the hashed passwords.
 If the system chose to store the cleartext passwords, then anyone who has access to the system can impersonate anyone else registered on the system after reading the password file.

 If an attacker gains access to a system, they can steal the hashed passwords and compare the hashes against a dictionary of commonly-used passwords and their hashes to find matches.
-We must avoid using common passwords like “password” and “123456”.
+We must avoid using common passwords like "password" and "123456".

 ## Hash Function Quiz
 ![](https://assets.omscs.io/333D362C-324B-4AE9-9256-66111A0EAA3B.png)